Agile Contracts – Question 1

 Will the agile approach on day zero ever be ‘perfect’?
 No.

-Always we guess at the buffer or padding.
+Always include a guess at the contingency (buffer, padding).
 And always that guess can be too much (not a big problem if the customer agrees) or too little (a big problem if it causes us to go bankrupt).
 Notice that we as a vendor are biased to want to win contracts, and hence often ‘close our eyes’ and go with too little ‘padding’.
 Often.

 That’s the summary of my answer in one short blog post.
 I am sure I left many questions unanswered.